ronwai/jp2k_fuzz/README.md

     }, 'int', ['pointer', 'int'], 'stdcall'));
     break;
 ```
 Provided our reversed implementation is correct, this should work right?
 But it doesn't.
 We're missing one more thing - the decoding function uses `MemObj` for memory management which in turn uses Acrobat's own memory management primitives.
-Since we've calling into the DLL directly, we don't have these available so the decoding fails.
+Since we're calling into the DLL directly, we don't have these available so the decoding fails.
 We have to emulate `MemObj` ourselves and register it through `JP2KLibInitEx`.
 We start by reversing the MemObjEx struct:
 ```cpp
 struct MemObjEx
 {